 Supervision of Foreign and local elective students

-Supervision of Foreign Graduates wishing to gain experience of Emergency Paediatrics in an African setting
+Supervision of APFP fellows wishing to gain experience of Emergency Paediatrics in an African setting

 Triage and Medical Emergency Unit

 The Triage and Medical Emergency unit (MEU) provide the immediate care for the acutely ill and unstable children.
-We are currently evaluating a triage process employing a combination of IMCI and ETAT guidelines.
+We currently use the South African triage scale for triage and sorting which incorporates the WHO ETAT guideline.

 All urgent referrals can be discussed with the duty Paediatric Registrar by calling 021 658 5075.